ibm-cloud-docs/discovery-data/connect.md

         - **Identity Provider endpoint** - The URL of the Identity Provider endpoint, for example `https://adfs.server.example.com/adfs/services/trust/2005/UsernameMixed`.
         - **Relying Party endpoint** - (Optional) The URL of the Relying Party Trust endpoint.
 If unspecified, the following value is used: `https://<sharepoint_server>:<port>/_trust/`.
         - **Relying Party Trust identifier** - The URL of the Relying Party Trust identifier.
 If unspecified, the following value is used: `https://<sharepoint_server>:<port>/_trust/`.
 This feature is available in the 2013, 2016, and 2019 versions.
     - **Enable Document Level Security** - This toggle is `off` by default.
 When toggled `on`, enables search time and document level security.
 When you enable this option, you need to obtain the following information from the LDAP administrator.
-For more information, see [Configuring document level security](/docs/services/discovery-data?topic=discovery-data-configuredls#configuredls).
+For more information, see [About document level security](/docs/services/discovery-data?topic=discovery-data-configuredls#configuredls).
         - **LDAP server URL** - The LDAP server URL to connect to.
         - **LDAP binding username** - Username used to bind to the directory service.
 In most cases, this username is a Distinguished Name (the log-on name might sometimes work with Active Directory, though unlike the general Windows log on, it is case-sensitive.
 But it is recommended to use the DN, which always works).
         - **LDAP binding user password** - Password used to bind to the directory service.